America 2028 Movie Reviews, #8

 From the moment he enters the screen, the lanky Kicky never stands still or sits down.
 Ever.
-When he isn’t stretching and bending his hamstrings and calves, Kicky plyometrically swings each leg in long arcs through the air, like a Rockette who got slipped LSD or a guy with no arms trying to fend off an armada of muggers.
+When he isn’t stretching and bending his hamstrings and calves, Kicky plyometrically swings each leg in long arcs through the air, like a Rockette high on LSD or a guy with no arms trying to fend off an armada of muggers.
 In one scene, he only uses his left foot to beat up this redheaded gentleman.
 Something I had never seen in a law enforcement flick before.

 I should point out that Punchy and Kicky bears some similarities to the ’90s movie L.A.
 Confidential.
 But whereas L.A.
 Confidential seemed to vaguely allude to the coolness and hipness of police brutality, Punchy and Kicky trumpets an emphatic message in full support of excessive use of force by law enforcement officers.

 Watching Punchy and Kicky give each other the high-five-low-five after breaking that blonde guy’s jaw, the audience felt their sense of camaraderie.
 Every buddy-cop movie should effectively express the bond between the partners and this police story does indeed deliver.